The Meaning of Numbers: The Number 66

 Paul, the most influential New Testament Christian, is about 66 years old when he is martyred in Rome in 68 A.D.
 He receives the death penalty of beheading which befitted his status as a Roman citizen.
 He perishes under Emperor Nero, likely around May or June, just before Nero commits suicide on June 9.

-In most modern Bible translations, the sixty-sixth book is Revelation.
+In most modern Bible translations, book number 66 is Revelation.
 It was penned by the Apostle John around 95 A.D. while he was a Roman prisoner on the island of Patmos.

 Between 66 and 67 A.D., the Biblical books of 2Peter, Jude and 2Timothy were written.